IIS-app/IIS-backend/ENDPOINTS.md

 NOTE: This is essentially rebuilding the card you will still have to input other fields if you want to change them.
 ## Delete a Win
 ### Request
-Requirement: user must be logged in
+Requirement: user must be logged in, must be owner
 ```json
 DELETE /wins/pk
 ```